 I hold the James and Mary Wesley Chair in New Media at the Georgia Institute of Technology, where I have been a professor since 1991.
-I also work internationally in the design of New Media educational programs and research initiatives for digital media.
+I am also a guest professor in Computer Science and Media Technology at Malmö University in Sweden.
+I work internationally in the design of New Media educational programs and research initiatives for digital media.

-In my research, I study the history and current state of our media culture; I also work with various colleagues to create new media experiences (in Augmented and Mixed Reality).
+In my research, I study the history and current state of our media culture; I also work with Maria Engberg and Blair MacIntyre to create new media experiences (in Augmented and Mixed Reality).

-I teach in our graduate program in Digital Media and our undergraduate program in Computational Media.
+I teach in the GT graduate program in Digital Media and the undergraduate program in Computational Media.

 Click on the tabs above for detailed descriptions of my research, teaching, consulting, and more.